ec209/re-team-manual/source/documentation/dev-principles.md

 * the story owner(s) raises a PR(s)
 * another member of the team review that PR(s)
 * any comment from that review gets addressed
-* the PR is merged to master
+* the owner merges the PR to master
 * the integration tests pass
+* the work has been validated against the acceptance criteria by another team member
 * the change has been released to production and everything looks fine
 * Show and Tell (optional)
 * Done!